parse-community/docs/_includes/parse-server/experimental.md

 #### Reserved Keys

-The following parameter and placeholder keys are reserved because they are used related to features such as password reset or email verification.
+The following parameter and placeholder keys are reserved because they are used in relation to features such as password reset or email verification.
 They should not be used as translation keys in the JSON resource or as manually defined placeholder keys in the configuration: `appId`, `appName`, `email`, `error`, `locale`, `publicServerUrl`, `token`, `username`.

 ### Parameters